ETHZ-RobotX/smb_mission_planner/README.md

 The mission planner is based on the popular state machine library `smach`, but no prior knowledge is required.

 Some terminology to start with:
-In the context of this package, a waypoint denotes a named pose in the global frame.
+- In the context of this package, a waypoint denotes a named pose in the global frame.
-A mission is a collection of tasks which are executed sequentially (e.g. a path through several waypoints).
+- A mission is a collection of tasks which are executed sequentially (e.g. a path through several waypoints).
-A mission plan defines the logic how and when different missions are executed.
+- A mission plan defines the logic how and when different missions are executed.
 The mission plan is implemented as a `smach` state machine.
-Each mission has its own mission data, containing relevant information for the mission (e.g. its waypoints).
+- Each mission has its own mission data, containing relevant information for the mission (e.g. its waypoints).

 ## Installation
-(Could be added to the dependencies at a later stage.)

-- Clone this repo into your workspace
+- Clone this repo into your workspace. _If you followed the instructions on how to install the SMB software, the source code of this package is already located in your workspace._
 - Install `smach_ros` from [here](http://wiki.ros.org/smach_ros) (a state machine library written in python with ROS support)
 - Install `yaml` with `pip install pyyaml`
 - (Buid the package with `catkin build smb_mission_planner`)